The best hotels in Honolulu

 The second mistake is booking December and January without checking the holiday pricing window.
 Hotels in Waikiki spike to $300-500/night for anything decent between December 20 and January 5.
 Book before August for that window or expect to pay a serious premium.
 Shoulder season in April-May and September-October gives you 26-28°C weather and rates 25-35% lower than peak summer.

-Honolulu's best neighborhoods
+Honolulu's best hotel regions

 Waikiki is the obvious choice and honestly, it earns it. you're steps from the beach, everything's walkable, and the hotel quality has jumped in recent years.
 But if you want to avoid the crowds on Kalakaua Avenue, Ala Moana and Ko Olina are worth serious consideration.